 High Quality Data is a Prerequisite for Excellent Customer Service

+The age of real 1:1 marketing may have dawned, but it is still restricted to the major players like Amazon.
+But just as everyone demands two-day shipping everywhere thanks to Amazon Prime, consumer expectations are often transferred from trendsetters to everyone else.
 In order to hold their own against the competition and ensure their long-term survival, companies must focus on delivering quality, individual and accurate customer experiences as much as possible along the entire customer journey.
 That means integrating analytics, content, personalization and commerce and turning pieces of data into actionable insights.
 Aggregate on one platform.
 Deliver everywhere.